jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 * Values, e.g. "The Good, The Beautiful," Aesthetics, etc.

 These are all fields of study going back to the great Greek philosophers.
-However, if you walk up to many of your philosophy professors and say you are going to do your thesis in one of these fields, you will find your studies to be strongly constrained.
-If you read philosophy books aimed at the general public, you will find out why quickly - these areas are no longer considered the stuff of serious philosophy.
+For some, this *is* philosophy.
+However, if you walk up to many of your philosophy professors and say you are going to do your thesis in one of these fields at your nearby State U., you will find your studies to be strongly constrained.
+If you read recently-written philosophy books aimed at the general public, you will find out why quickly - these areas are no longer considered the stuff of serious philosophy.
 How did these once-great areas of study become obsolete?

-The reason is because the dominant strain in philosophy for the past century and a half has been materialist, and materialist philosophy has very little use for discussions of these concepts.
+The reason is because the dominant strain in philosophy for the past century and a half has been materialist; specifically, a reductive materialist philosophy has very little use for discussions of these concepts.
 The Mind/Body problem is regarded as solved; your mind is a phantom of your brain, and your thoughts can be traced by by electrical signals in your brain; your consciousness is just a trick created by your brain, as is your sense of free will.
 The mechanics, still unknown, are left to the reader, as it is assumed that science will solve it for us.
 Metaphysics is essentially regarded as useless untestable magical claims.
 Teleology, the study of the purpose of things, is no better, as nothing can be claimed to have any purpose, as things simply _are_.
 Finally, ethics, aesthetics and other value-driven judgements are regarded as essentially human concerns, and are value-neutral concepts, either defined arbitrarily by culture or validated only by evolutionary fitness.
 Either way, all of these fields are presumed to be based on untestable claims and therefore worthless; or perhaps the stuff of relativism and cultural studies, interesting, but not Philosophy.

 In 2012 Thomas Nagel penned a short end-of-career book titled _Mind & Cosmos_ that seemed to break with this outlook.
 The book came with